 On July 24, representatives of Envestnet and Yodlee and, separately representatives of Sandler and Goldman Sachs, discussed Envestnet's revised proposal and a timeline to reach a definitive agreement in respect of such proposal by mid-August.
 Later that day, representatives of Goldman Sachs sent representatives of Sandler a revised term sheet reflecting a counterproposal authorized by Yodlee management.
 The terms of such transaction included a 10% symmetrical collar, a 19.9% limitation on Envestnet common stock and a cash top-up mechanism to preserve the value of the consideration payable to Yodlee stockholders at \$18.88 per share in the event that the number of shares of Envestnet common stock issuable in the transaction reached the 19.9% issuance limitation within the collar range.
-Under such proposal, Yodlee reiterated that it would be willing to enter into a limited period of exclusivity after certain transaction milestones had been satisfied, including initial exchange of revisions to the definitive agreements, Envestnet's completion of business diligence and delivery of a draft commitment letter from Envestnet's debt financing source(s).
+Under such proposal, Yodlee reiterated that it would be willing to enter into a limited period of exclusivity after certain transaction milestones had been satisfied, including initial exchange of revisions to the definitive agreements, Envestnet's debt financing source(s).